 He drives cautiously up PCH.
 All the workers are gone.
 The sun is going down, with twilight descending, especially on the bends around the cliffs and canyons as we drive further.

 “Hurry up, John,” I warn him.
 “It’ll be dark soon.
-You won’t be able to see if the road is totally washed out.”
+You won’t be able to see if the totally washed out road drops off into the ocean.”

 He just glares at me for getting his pet car into this situation.